WizOctavius/LinkedIn-AI-Coach/readme.md

 ## Contributing

-This project was developed for a hackathon.
+This project was developed for _FutureStack GenAI_ hackathon hackathon.
 While contributions are not actively sought at this time, feel free to fork the repository and explore the code.
 For any major bugs or issues, please open an issue.

+- Made to solve a real-world problem by **Anik Kumar Adhikary**